payara/Payara/README.md

 |macOS      10.12.5     |✓              |               |               |       |

-GlassFish is a trademark of Oracle Corporation.
+GlassFish is a trademark of the Eclipse Foundation.
-Payara is a trademark of Payara Foundation.
+Payara is a trademark of the Payara Foundation.